hypower-org/watershed/README.md

 ```

 In particular, the first argument is the title; the second is a vector containing the tributaries of the rivers; and the third is the sieve.
-This function will receive an argument of a list of Manifold streams which represent the tributaries.
+This function will receive an argument of a list of Manifold streams that represent the tributaries.
 They are passed to the sieve in the order specified by the tributaries argument.
-For a river, This function *must* return a Manifold stream which represents the output of the river.
+For a river, this function *must* return a Manifold stream that represents the output of the river.

 For convenience, there are two other types of rivers: *sources* and *estuaries*.